A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Error analysis of the FCCS rule

 and so, for sufficiently large $r$, Putting together \eqref{I3} (i) and \eqref{I4} and then using \eqref{I3}(ii), we obtain

 Combining this with Theorems \ref{thm:main}, \ref{thm:main_expk}, we complete the proof of Theorems \ref{thm:main_grid}, \ref{thm:main_grid1}.

-\begin{remark} Finally we remark that the better decay rate as $k \rightarrow \infty$ obtained in Theorem \ref{thm:main_grid1} could be obtained for smaller $r$ if, instead of the mid-point rule when $\ell = 1$ (see \eqref{eq:grids}), we employ the two-point Clenshaw-Curtis rule.
+\begin{remark}[Higher rate of decay as $k \rightarrow \infty$] We remark that the better decay rate as $k \rightarrow \infty$ obtained in Theorem \ref{thm:main_grid1} could be obtained for smaller $r$ if, instead of the mid-point rule when $\ell = 1$ (see \eqref{eq:grids}), we employ the two-point Clenshaw-Curtis rule.
 This fact is illustrated in Example 3 of \S \ref{sec:Numerical}.
 While this observation is useful for problems of moderate dimension $d$, it is less interesting for higher $d$ because the number of nodes used in the Smolyak interpolant grows quickly with $d$ if a rule with more than one point is employed at level $1$ (see the statement after equation(4) in \cite{BaNoRi:00}, or \cite[equation (25)]{NoRi:99}). \end{remark}